hapax/hapax.github.io/assets/chuzenji.md

 blanket of fog and almost invisible; Chuzenji is in all directions but nowhere to be seen.
-Initially, it is no more than a pitstop on my way to the Senjogahara marshland, a sprawling plain of hare's-tail cottongrass and rambling boardwalks, 1400 meters above sea level.
+Initially, it is no more than a pitstop on my way to the Senjogahara marshland, a sprawling plain of hare's-tail cottongrass and rambling boardwalks 1400 meters above sea level.
 But the mass of cloud has settled onto the wetland as well as the lake, dampening my plans for a hike, so I decide to explore the town instead.